michellejlin/lava/README.md

 # Output Files

 lava will output an html file of the visualization that can be easily shareable and downloaded.
 In addition, lava will also output a summary table of the amino acid changes taking place, called merged.csv.

+# Common Errors

+1. `WARNING: A total of 1 sequences will be ignored due to lack of correct ORF annotation` This error will occur when the open reading frame is judged to be wrong by Annovar.
+It usually happens when the frame does not end in a stop codon.